 Our team stays up-to-date on contact lens technology, and we can help provide you with clear, comfortable vision.
-Contact us to learn more about contact lenses and book your contact lens exam today.
+Contact us to learn more about contact lenses, and book your contact lens eye exam today.

 A contact lens prescription can be determined after carefully observing the lens on the eye and the eye’s response to that lens.
 Contact lenses have evolved over the years.
 Earlier iterations of contact lenses focused on correcting refractive errors such as nearsightedness, farsightedness, and astigmatism.

 Albemarle Eye Center offers several types of contact lenses, and through our comprehensive exam, we can determine what the best option is for you.

 Types of Contact Lenses

 There are 2 major categories of contact lenses, soft contact lenses and rigid gas permeable (RGP) contact lenses.